vblagoveshchenskaia/canny-log-analyzer/README.md

 ### Usage

+At first, you need to record and save the logs with Canny CAN(LIN) Monitor, so that the state (mode, switch position, ...) you are interested in, will remain unchanged during any single log recording, but different in different logs.

 1. Download the last version - canny-log-analyzer-{latest}.zip from Releases ->
    {latest} (https://github.com/vblagoveshchenskaia/canny-log-analyzer/releases/latest) -> Assets and unpack to any convenient location;
 2. Run the exe file.
 In order to work, this application needs Java Runtime Environment 17 or later, if it is not installed, you will be redirected to a download page;
-3. Press Analyze and select file or files for comparison;
+3. Press Analyze and select the log file, or files for comparison;
 4. If you have selected more, then one file - choose the one to compare with others
 5. The report will be dispayed.
 You can save it by pressing the Save button.